reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

     Write my command here

-Then continue writing on this line.
-Note there needs to be one line of whitespace above and below the command.
+Note: there needs to be one line of whitespace above and below the command.

 Here is some more information on